Discord4J/Discord4J/docs/Glossary.md

 ## Core classes

 ### DiscordClient
-Main REST API wrapper and an entry point to spawn Gateway connections.
+Main REST API wrapper, and an entry point to spawn Gateway connections.
 Can be obtained by calling `getClient().rest()` from most objects.

 ### CoreResources
 A mediator for resources essential to operate on `DiscordClient`, like the `RestClient`, `JacksonResources` and `ReactorResources`.